RobotecAI/o3de-genai-gems/docs/vendors.md

 # Vendor Gems
-The following vendors are available:
-- `Anthropic`
-- `Ollama`

-Each of these vendors supports text communication with their models.
+Vendor Gems provide mechanisms to communicate with certain generative AI models running on certain servers.
+Currently only text communication is supported.

 ## Available Gems
 Two gems are available for vendor communication:
 - `GenAIVendorBundle` - supports `Claude` and `Ollama` vendors with the ability for HTTP communication.
 - `GenAIAmazonBedrockVendorBundle` - extends the `GenAIVendorBundle` with the ability to communicate with the `Amazon Bedrock` service for the `Claude` model.

+The O3DE Generative AI framework also includes a mocked `GenAIMock` vendor Gem, which can generate predictable responses based on input data in JSON format.
+This gem serves as a cost-effective and efficient testing tool, allowing developers to quickly verify their implementations while also providing a sample implementation of a real-world vendor Gem.

 Add `GenAIFramework` Gem and the appropriate vendor bundle Gems to your project to enable Generative AI in O3DE.
+See the [getting started document](./gettingStarted.md) for a sample configuration of a `Claude` model using `Anthropic` service provider.

 ### Service and model distinction
 Each vendor has two main elements: the `Model component` and the `Service component`.